 Michael A. Delakas, Attorney

-Michael A. Delakas is an attorney in New York City, where he concentrates his practice in the representation of individuals harmed by police misconduct and malicious prosecution, as well as criminal defense and DWI defense, and matrimonial law.
+Michael A. Delakas is an attorney in New York City, where he concentrates his practice in criminal defense and DWI defense, matrimonial law, workplace injuries, and wills and trusts.

 Michael Delakas has worked in connection with law enforcement and the criminal justice system in New York in one way or another since 1987.
 Prior to entering law school, Michael served for ten years as an officer in the New York City Police Department.
 His tenure on the force included assignments in the 34th Precinct and in the 32nd Precinct in Harlem.
 After ten years on the force as an officer, Michael was promoted to Detective and assigned to the Organized Crime Control Bureau, Narcotics Division.
 Michael worked the Lower East Side as an undercover for three years buying drugs from street and mid-level dealers.
 He then stayed on in Narcotics as an Investigator.